PilzDE/psen_scan_v2/README.md

 ```
 WARNING
-There is no verification this configuration matches the one actually loaded on the PSENscan device!
+There is no verification the configuration you created using the PSENscan configurator matches the one actually loaded on the PSENscan device!

-Please always make sure, to keep those configurations syncronized otherwise this visualization might be missleading!
+Please always make sure, to keep those configurations syncronized otherwise the published zoneset polygons might be wrong and cause confusing errors like missleading visualization or navigation results that can not be executed by your real hardware!
 ```

 If you want to use the configuration node in your launchfile add a section such as: